Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Continue beyond legitimate investigative need

-• Target individuals without reasonable suspicion
+• Target individuals without reasonable grounds

 Surveillance and Fair Work Proceedings